Is the Jungfrau Travel Pass worth it? An honest review

 There are specific webpages you have to go through to get the discount as it doesn’t come up in the normal search, the links are:

-Connecting ticket during summer >> (this will work until 27 October I think)
+Connecting ticket during winter >> (this link will work until 30 April 2025)

-Connecting ticket during winter >> (this link will work after 27 October)
+Connecting ticket during summer >> (this will work from 1 May 2025)

 How to calculate if the Jungfrau Travel Pass is worth it for your trip